Born 1987

 TQLithonia, Georgia, USA

-Carl Clemons‑Hopkins is a non‑binary, queer American actor best known for their Emmy‑nominated performance as Marcus on HBO’s Hacks, becoming one of the first openly gender‑expansive performers ever nominated in a major acting category.
-They publicly came out as non‑binary and queer in 2021, sharing that they use they/them and he/him pronouns and emphasizing the importance of expansive gender expression and visibility for Black trans and non‑binary people.
-Before their breakout on Hacks, Clemons‑Hopkins built a strong stage career, including originating roles in the Chicago production of Hamilton.
-Their queer‑relevant screen work includes Hacks (2021–2024), the queer‑inclusive horror film Candyman (2021), and multiple theatre projects centering Black and LGBTQ+ narratives.
-Clemons‑Hopkins continues to advocate for intersectional representation, using their platform to uplift trans, non‑binary, and queer communities in Hollywood.
+Carl Clemons-Hopkins is a nonbinary, queer American actor best known for playing Marcus, Deborah Vance's chief operating officer, on Hacks (2021), a performance that made them the first openly nonbinary performer nominated for a Primetime Emmy in an acting category.
+They publicly came out as nonbinary and queer in 2021, sharing that they use they/them and he/him pronouns and emphasizing the importance of expansive gender expression and visibility for Black trans and nonbinary people.
+Clemons-Hopkins built a strong stage career in Chicago theater before recurring television roles on Chicago Med (2015) and The Chi (2018), and their queer-relevant screen work also includes the horror film Candyman (2021), which features a gay couple in its ensemble.
+They continue to advocate for intersectional representation, using their platform to uplift trans, nonbinary, and queer communities in Hollywood.